 What is a clean break?

 A clean break is a financial settlement upon divorce where neither party has any ongoing financial obligation to the other.
-The clean break can kick in after certain actions have been taken (e.g. after a property has been transferred or certain payments have been made) or immediately, depending on the situation.
+The clean break can begin in after certain actions have been taken (e.g. after a property has been transferred or certain payments have been made) or immediately, depending on the situation.

-Yes.
 Anyone who gets divorced or dissolves their civil partnership becomes entitled, in principle, to make financial claims against their spouse or civil partner.
-What would ultimately happen if a claim were made would depend on a whole host of considerations.
+What would ultimately happen if a claim was made would depend on a whole host of considerations.
 However, those claims remain ‘live’ forever.
 A simple consent order drafted by a solicitor and approved by the court can change this and ensure that any financial ‘loose ends’ will not cause trouble in future.

 Life is unpredictable and the unexpected can happen.
 Couples who divorce but do not enter into a financial consent order could find themselves in difficulty years or even decades later because of the uncertainty caused by not dealing properly with the financial aspects of their split.

-Indeed, there was a lot of news coverage about the 2015 Supreme Court case involving Dale Vince and Kathleen Wyatt.
-The couple were virtually penniless when they divorced and no financial consent order was approved by the court.
-Mr Vince, who started out as a New Age traveller, had built up a multi-million pound sustainable energy business.
-The Supreme Court confirmed Ms Wyatt’s right to make some sort of financial claim against him, 30 years after their split.
+The 2015 Supreme Court case involving Dale Vince and Kathleen Wyatt saw wide news coverage.
+The couple were virtually penniless when they divorced and they did obtain a financial consent order approved by the court.
+Mr Vince, who started out as a New Age traveller, then went on to build a multi-million pound sustainable energy business.
+The Supreme Court confirmed Ms Wyatt’s right to make a financial claim against Mr Vince, 30 years after their split.
 This is an extreme case, but it underlines the fact that financial claims upon divorce never disappear unless a financial order is in place.

 This situation is common and is one where a consent order is very important.
 Even after ownership of the house has been transferred, a couple’s financial claims against each other do not come to an end.
 A consent order recording the agreement to transfer the house to one party in exchange for a payment to the other would bring such claims to an end and ensure that the clean break they both want remains a reality.